 Character Change In Practice

-Perhaps the best thing is to illustrate all three options with an example.
-So let’s return to our family man whose young daughter has been kidnapped.
+The best way to illustrate all three options is with an example.
+So let’s return to our family man from above, the one with the kidnapped daughter.

-The novel begins with a scene showing the happy family all together: the man cooking dinner, his wife pouring two glasses of wine, their daughter doing her homework at the kitchen table.
-The man’s life is the very essence of contentment.
+The novel begins with a scene showing the happy family all together.
+While the man cooks dinner, his wife pours two glasses of wine and helps their daughter with her homework at the kitchen table.
+His life is the very essence of contentment!

-But then the daughter is kidnapped on her way to school the next morning, and the husband and wife go to hell and back in their efforts to find her safe and well.
+But then the daughter disappears on her way to school, and the husband and wife go to hell and back in their efforts to find her safe and well.
 In the end, though, they succeed.

 Now, for the bulk of the novel, the husband is clearly not the happy and contented man we saw at the beginning.
-(We wouldn’t expect him to be with his daughter missing.)
+(We wouldn’t expect him to be with his girl missing.)

 The question is, does he return to his old self once his daughter is safely home?

-The final scene (in which we will find out the answer to this question) is a bookend to the opening scene: father cooking, mother pouring the wine, daughter doing her schoolwork.
+The final scene (in which we’ll find out the answer to this question) is a bookend to the opening scene.
+The father cooks while the mother pours the wine and helps the daughter with her schoolwork.
 Here is how the final scene plays out using our three options…

-Which rather begs the question, What was the point of telling the story at all?
+If there’s no change in the character, what was the point of telling the story at all?

 The man has been to hell and life will never be the same for him again.
 When his wife hands him the wine, he swallows it in one gulp and demands a refill.
 When his daughter tells him the chicken is burning, he dumps it in the garbage.
 His wife tries to comfort him and he drops to his knees, weeping.

 Unrealistic?
-Maybe, maybe not – but certainly melodramatic (and that’s not a compliment).
+Maybe, maybe not.
+But it’s certainly melodramatic (and that’s rarely a compliment in novel writing).